Dogsmoker/fivempoc/README.md

+# I WONT BE EDITING ANYTHING OR CHANGING ANYTHING, I JUST UPLOADED THE LAST STATE OF IT!!!!!!!
 # 5m poc

 Uhh this was really just a poc for an overlay, but this was mainly the method used.
 Check out the lib files and read commentents.